Lastcraft484/T440p-Hackintosh-/README.md

 4. The provided `config.plist` has already been configured to inject *Audio Layout* ID `28`.
 This enables the headphone jack to work.
 5. Restart and enjoy your audio from the headphone jack!

+##### Getting wifi working
+-First you will need to do a bios mod to remove the wifi whitelist using [this](https://www.amazon.com/AiTrip-CH341A-EEPROM-Programmer-Adapter/dp/B07WGXF12T/ref=asc_df_B07WGXF12T/?tag=hyprod-20&linkCode=df0&hvadid=366343882692&hvpos=1o1&hvnetw=g&hvrand=14206465182420067327&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9016853&hvtargid=pla-819209743388&psc=1&tag=&ref=&adgrpid=76503872296&hvpone=&hvptwo=&hvadid=366343882692&hvpos=1o1&hvnetw=g&hvrand=14206465182420067327&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9016853&hvtargid=pla-819209743388) then giving your dump to a modder on biosmods.com
+-once you have flashed your bios you have a few options for wifi cards
+- I recomend you get a dw1560 for ease of use and as of writing this it is about 60 dollars on ebay
+- I have gone for a dw1820a for about 10 dollars
+- This card is a hassle to get to work on windows and mac os so I dont reccomend it.
+- [here](https://github.com/ameeno/DELL-DW1820A-Drivers/tree/master/Windows%2010) is the reop for the drivers I used on mac os and windows

 ##### Customizing About This Mac

 In order to customize the About This Mac section, I recommend you follow the guide [Here](https://github.com/Haru-tan/Hackintosh-Things/blob/master/AboutThisMacMojave.md "Here").